 Red lights: Leaving before green.
 We want you to Go On Yello... not red.

 You can see all 15 statistics that make up Power Rankings here.
-Below are the top 10 racers from the 2018 season.
-Drivers are sorted by last-six race rating.
+Below are the top 10 racers from the 2019 season.

 - Elapsed time average